-THE JAGUAR ACCESS GATEWAY PROJECT is working to establish long-term conservation measures to protect the habitat of the jaguar and the five other felid species native to Costa Rica.
-Our primary focus is on repairing the weakest link in the Central American Jaguar Corridor in order to maintain connectivity between key jaguar populations.
+THE JAGUAR PROJECT is using long term conservation measures to protect and preserve the habitat of the jaguar and the five other felid species that are native to Central America.
+Our primary focus is on strengthening the weakest link in the Central American Jaguar Corridor in order to maintain connectivity between two key jaguar populations.

-The Barbilla-Destierro Biological Corridor connects the Central Volcanic Cordillera of Costa Rica with the Cordillera de Talamanca that stretches east towards Panama.
-Acting as a bridge between these two vital jaguar habitats, this corridor has been highlighted by the Wildlife Conservation Society (WCS) as a priority for conservation not only at a national level, but also at a regional level within Central America.
-It is the only place in Costa Rica with sufficient forest cover to ensure the passage of large mammals from one cordillera to the other.
+The Barbilla-Destierro Biological Corridor connects the Central Volcanic Cordillera of Costa Rica with the Cordillera de Talamanca that stretches all the way to Panama.
+Acting as a vital link between these two key jaguar habitats, this corridor has been highlighted by the Wildlife Conservation Society (WCS) as a priority for conservation not only at a national level, but also at a regional level within Latin America.
+The Reventazon River Valley which lies at the heart of the biological corridor provides the only safe passage for large mammals migrating between the two Cordilleras.

 REPAIRING THE CORRIDOR

-The Jaguar Access Gateway Project aims to preserve the integrity of the corridor by working to protect strategically located parcels of land that provide a safe passage for migrating wildlife from one side of the flooded Reventazon River Valley to the other.
-We offer free reforestation and conservation consultations to landowners in the valley, and in addition to our volunteer work we represent several beautiful properties in the heart of the corridor that are in urgent need of preservation.
-We are seeking conscientious investors to purchase and protect these priceless areas of natural beauty.
-For information about investing in land for conservation, please see the properties we represent here.
+THE JAGUAR PROJECT is working to preserve the integrity of the Barbilla-Destierro Biological Corridor by reforesting and protecting strategically located parcels of land that will provide safe passage for wildlife attempting to migrate from one side of the flooded Reventazon Valley to the other.
+In addition to offering advice and assistance to landowners to help encourage and facilitate reforestation, and we also represent several important properties within the corridor that are up for sale.
+We are currently seeking conscientious investors to purchase and protect these key components of Costa Rica’s priceless biodiversity.
+See our Corridor Conservation properties here.